VariantSync/RaQuN/artifact-evaluation/REVIEWS.md

 * (DONE) amendment on script for Linux: group id had to be set as new one, since an error
   * > We changed the docker user's id and group-id to a static value of 1000, instead of setting it dynamically
 * (DONE) Also, for RQ3, the indicated time was still too long even for single instance as suggested, for usual evaluation process, so smaller size of dataset had to be used.
 An amendment was necessary to the parameter file and the Java source code.
-  * > The maximum subset size is set in the properties, not provided as an argument via command line.
-There might have been a mix-up of the subset size and subset id.
+  * > We fixed the argument parsing in AbstractRQRunner that caused a problem.
 We reduced the validation duration by limiting the execution to specific subset ids.
 * (DOING) As a side note, Python script evaluation.py runs outside of the Docker environment, except for validation, so the user is responsible to make sure the Python environment is set properly (it does not happen for validation task since it runs under Docker environment).
 For example, when the tkinter environment is not set properly, it does not plot the graph for experiments other than the validation package.
 A warning would be quite helpful as there was no error message with that situation.